How to Organize a Craft Box for Easy Art Activities with Kids

 Keep a drop cloth and clothing cover-up - such as an oversize t-shirt - in the craft box, or at least nearby, to protect clothing.

-Early learning classrooms often have art supplies available and accessible on a shelf or in a cupboard for free time creative opportunities.
-While this is optimal, parents and care givers can offer amazing art experiences with the creative use of space and containers, and some basic organization.
+Early learning classrooms often have art supplies available on a shelf or in a cupboard for free play time or independent creative opportunities.

 Visit our DIY for home and school on Pinterest!